E. J. Harnden: 2022–2024

 Team Jacobs began the 2021–22 curling season by winning the 2021 Oakville Labour Day Classic, then lost in the final of the 2021 Masters.
 In the 2021 Canadian Olympic Curling Trials they tied for first in the round robin, but missed another Olympic berth when they lost to Brad Gushue in the final.
 The team represented Northern Ontario at the 2022 Tim Hortons Brier, they were eliminated by Saskatchewan's Colton Flasch rink in the Championship round, the initial playoffs round after the round robin games.

 In May 2022, after Brad Jacobs decided to step away from curling for at least a season, Harnden joined Brad Gushue's Newfoundland and Labrador rink, replacing their long-time second Brett Gallant, who had decided to move to Alberta with plans to marry mixed doubles partner Jocelyn Peterman and join Brendan Bottcher's team in the western province.
 Harnden had already served as the Gushue rink's alternate at the 2022 world men's curling championship the previous month and earned a silver medal.
 The team would win Canadian titles at the 2023 and 2024 Briers, and a silver medal at the 2023 world championship.

+He left the team in the middle of the 2024-25 season and was replaced by Brendan Bottcher.

+2024–2026

+Harnden would join the Matt Dunstone rink during the 2024–25 curling season, alongside Colton Lott, and brother Ryan Harnden.
+Over their two seasons together, Dunstone would finish in second at both the 2025 Montana's Brier and 2025 Canadian Olympic Curling Trials, losing to Team Brad Jacobs in the finals of both events.
+The Dunstone rink would capture their first Grand Slam title as a team at the 2025 Masters.

+On December 28, 2025, Harnden would announce his retirement from competitive curling at the end of the 2025–26 curling season.